marjanabedini/data-science-portfolio/README.md

 ---

-## ⭐ Selected Projects
+# ⭐ Selected Projects

-The projects below represent selected examples of my work across machine learning, analytics, data engineering, visualization, and cloud technologies.
+The projects below showcase practical applications of machine learning, analytics, data engineering, visualization, and cloud technologies.

-Each project focuses on applying data science techniques to solve practical business and analytical problems using modern data tools and real-world datasets.
+Each project demonstrates how data can be transformed into actionable insights through modern analytical techniques and real-world problem solving.

 ## MarFlix Intelligence